toggled-dev/toggled-client-js/README.md

 **NOTES: ⚠️**
 If `bootstrapOverride` is `true` (by default), any local cached data will be overridden with the bootstrap specified.
 If `bootstrapOverride` is `false` any local cached data will not be overridden unless the local cache is empty.

+## Original copyright
+This SDK is developed and licensed under the Apache License, Version 2.0 and it's a porting of the original [SDK project](https://github.com/Unleash/unleash-proxy-client-js) by Bricks Software AS.
+The purpose of this project is to allow developers to easily migrate from a different SDK and take full advantage of the Toggled.dev platform.